bobbytables/jackrabbit/README.md

 Passing in the additional key of `subscription: { ack: true }` details that you want to explicitly ack messages.

+### Publishing Messages

+Along with subscriptions, you can also publish messages to your client object.

+    client = Jackrabbit.new

+    client.publish('my message')
+    client.publish('my message', routing_key: 'my.routing.key')

+This will publish the message **to the exchange, not a queue**.

 ### Multiple Exchanges